Methane reformer: Autothermal reforming

-The outlet temperature of the syngas is between 950-1100 °C and outlet pressure can be as high as 100 bar.
+The outlet temperature of the syngas is between 950 and 1100 °C and outlet pressure can be as high as 100 bar.

 The main difference between SMR and ATR is that SMR only uses oxygen via air for combustion as a heat source to create steam, while ATR directly combusts oxygen.
 The advantage of ATR is that the H2:CO can be varied, this is particularly useful for producing certain second generation biofuels, such as DME which requires a 1:1 H2:CO ratio.

 Partial oxidation

 Partial oxidation (POX) is a type of chemical reaction.
 It occurs when a substoichiometric fuel-air mixture is partially combusted in a reformer, creating a hydrogen-rich syngas which can then be put to further use.

 Advantages and disadvantages

 The capital cost of steam reforming plants is prohibitive for small to medium size applications because the technology does not scale down well.
 Conventional steam reforming plants operate at pressures between 200 and 600 psi with outlet temperatures in the range of 815 to 925 °C. However, analyses have shown that even though it is more costly to construct, a well-designed SMR can produce hydrogen more cost-effectively than an ATR for smaller applications.